How do I apply for GSI?

 GSI makes every effort to ensure that students with disabilities can participate successfully in the program.
-Please be aware that we cannot guarantee that facilities or support services will be available at each location in the same range and quality as in the U.S. To discuss this further, please contact Kaye Schendel at firstname.lastname@example.org.
+Please be aware that we cannot guarantee that facilities or support services will be available at each location in the same range and quality as in the U.S. To discuss this further, please contact the DU International Headquarters at firstname.lastname@example.org.

 Can we fundraise for our trip?

 Yes, participants on trips can solicit funds from others.
-As announced at the 2014 Leadership Institute, we now have the capability to create personalized fundraising pages for your chapter.
-Please contact Kaye Schendel for assistance in setting up you personalized page at email@example.com.
+Chapters can also create personalized fundraising pages for you chapter.
+Please contact the DU International Headquarters at email@example.com for assistance in setting up you personalized page.
 Click here for a comprehensive fundraising resource has been developed for your chapter to use.

 In addition, we can provide you or your chapter with other fundraising ideas.
 Some sample fundraising ideas can be found here.